fermyon/spin-fileserver/README.md

 ...
 ```

-See also the [rust-classic example](./examples/rust-classic/) showing use of the file server
+See also the [rust-standalone example](./examples/rust-standalone/) showing use of the file server
 alongside a simple Rust-based application.

-#### Component composition with the file server
+### Component composition with the file server

 The file server can also be composed with application logic to form one binary that can be run
 as a Spin application.
 See the following examples using the language and toolchains of your choice: